Reinier advises national and international companies

 The landlord must terminate the rental agreement at the end of the agreed term (and not before that).
 The temporary rental agreement does not end automatically.
 However, in order for the landlord to actually return to the property, the tenant must agree to the termination.
 Otherwise, the landlord must ask the court for permission (demand termination of the rent and eviction of the house).
 Such a procedure can take a long time.

-Would you like to learn more about the diplomat clause and temporary rent of up to 2 years?
+Would you like to learn more about the diplomat clause or the cohabitation clause?
 Do you want us to draft a diplomat clause or rental agreement for you?
 Or do you have any other questions concerning rent law?
 Please contact us:

 On 9 February 2016, the Lower House of the Parliament has adopted the bill on rental market flexibility.
 A key element of the new Act is that more temporary housing rentals will be available, for instance to expats.
 In addition, there will be new measures against high-income earners who live in low-rent properties.
 So what does that mean for you?